hertie-data-science-lab/ds01-infra/docs-user/background/containers-and-docker.md

 Sufficient isolation for shared academic environment:
 - Can't access other users' files
 - Can't interfere with other processes
-- Resource limits prevent monopolization
+- Resource limits prevent monopolisation

 ### "What happens to my files?"